fluxninja/aperture/docs/content/get-started/installation/configure-cli.md

 :::tip

-You can create multiple config files and use `APERTURE_CONFIG` environment variable to switch between them.
+You can create multiple configuration files and use `APERTURE_CONFIG` environment variable to switch between them.

 :::

 :::note self-hosted controller

-With a [self-hosted][] controller, if the controller is at the cluster pointed at by `~/.kube/config` or `KUBECONFIG`, no config file nor flags are needed at all.
+With a [self-hosted][] controller, if the controller is at the cluster pointed at by `~/.kube/config` or `KUBECONFIG`, no configuration file nor flags are needed at all.
 Otherwise, you need the `--controller` flag.
 See [aperturectl][] reference for details.

 :::